Mik477/Anki-Automation/2_max_25_Cards_per_Lecture.md

 ---

 **Final Instruction:**
-Analyze the provided slides and transcript for **[Insert Lecture Number or Topic again]**.
-Your primary objective is to create an efficient and powerful Anki Blueprint that **does not exceed 20 total recommended cards**.
-Prioritize synthesis and consolidation over granularity.
+Your primary objective is to create an efficient and powerful Anki Blueprint that **does not exceed 25 total recommended cards**.
 I will review the blueprint before you generate the cards.